Founding Director

 Nate Widelitz

-Singer, conductor, and educator Nate Widelitz has performed at New York’s Carnegie Hall and Lincoln Center, Singapore’s Esplanade, and Barcelona’s Palau de la Música under the batons of Zubin Mehta, Esa-Pekka Salonen, Gustavo Dudamel, Franz Welser-Möst, Nicholas McGegan, Masaaki Suzuki, and Helmuth Rilling.
-He has collaborated with the New York and Los Angeles Philharmonic Orchestras, the Cleveland Orchestra, and Grammy Award-winning artists Kelley O’Connor, Max van Egmond, and Ingrid Michaelson.
+Deeply committed to elite music-making and the education of young musicians, Nate Widelitz has performed at New York’s Carnegie Hall and Lincoln Center, Los Angeles’s Disney Hall, Singapore’s Esplanade, Osaka’s Izumi Hall, and Barcelona’s Palau de la Música under the batons of Zubin Mehta, Franz Welser-Möst, Esa-Pekka Salonen, Gustavo Dudamel, Masaaki Suzuki, and Helmuth Rilling.
+He has collaborated with Bach Collegium Japan, the New York and Los Angeles Philharmonic Orchestras, the Cleveland Orchestra, and solo artists such as Kelley O’Connor, Rod Gilfry, and Ingrid Michaelson.
+He has participated in masterclasses with Max van Egmond and Erwin Ortner, prepared choruses for Helmuth Rilling, Carl St. Clair, and Sir Gilbert Levine, and earned numerous television and film credits.

-Holding degrees in Vocal Arts from USC and Choral Conducting from Yale University, Nate spent a year as a Fulbright Scholar in Sofia, Bulgaria, where he conducted research on the women’s dvuglas music of the Shopski Kray region.
-He has since taught music at every level from fourth grade through college and sung professionally as a soloist in New York, San Francisco, and Los Angeles.
-After completing his DMA coursework in Choral Conducting at Yale, where he served as Assistant Conductor of the Glee Club, Nate was appointed full-time Visiting Instructor of Choral Music Education at Millikin University.
+Nate earned his BM in Vocal Arts from USC’s Thornton School of Music and MM in Choral Conducting from the Yale School of Music.
+He also spent a year as a Fulbright Scholar in Sofia, Bulgaria, researching the women’s dvuglas music of the Shopski Kray region.
+He has since taught music at every level and gained recognition as an oratorio singer, with professional solo credits in New York, San Francisco, Kansas City, and Los Angeles.

 Board of Directors